-Adam Leitman Bailey is the founding partner at the eponymous law firm he built from the ground up into one of the foremost legal practices in New York.
+Adam Leitman Bailey is the sole founding partner at the eponymous law firm he built from the ground up into one of the foremost legal practices in New York.
 The firm, Adam Leitman Bailey P.C., focuses solely on real estate law and litigation and has become all but synonymous with the most important, bet-the-company disputes and deals of the new millennium.
 Its work has, in many cases, even served to transform New York’s real estate landscape.

 A few of Adam Leitman Bailey’s more notable cases include: